 Absolute Relativity is my term for the quintessential axiom of my personal philosophy, which has been forged in the crucible of my heart.
 For you the reader to understand an idea which can only be expressed by joining terms of contradiction will not be a simple task.
 You may have to follow along with me quite a ways before you can “see” what I “see”.
 I shall make every effort to explain clearly what and who has contributed to my thesis, but the nature of the work is such that you may need to refer to and study the materials and authors cited.
 I will endeavor to give you enough background so that I won’t lose you when my path departs from those who blazed the way before me.

-By the grace of God I find myself still here on this Earth after sixty-two years.
+By the grace of God I find myself still here on this Earth after sixty-three years.
 God has blessed my eyes with the sights of youth, my heart with the passions of love, my ears with the sweetness of music.
 I have watched my children grow and become unique spirits setting out on their own to discover the “new” world before them.
 During these decades I have studied the works of the greatest thinkers who ever lived and have sought to understand how the world can be so lost and “poor” amid such light and “wealth”.
 In an age where freedom and prosperity should be the right of all peoples and is certainly more than possible thanks to technological breakthroughs during the last century we seem to always be taking the wrong turn and losing our way as a species.
 In the words of Nietzsche we are, “Human, all too human”.
 We seem to blindly follow our “herd instincts” (Nietzsche) without reflection, without even being aware of any need for introspection when it comes to such icons as one’s traditions of culture, race, nationalism, or religion.
 Yet the bloody history of the last century is ample proof of the need for a better way, a higher aspiration for people to strive to achieve.
 This view of humanity is the impetus behind my life’s work to obtain for myself, my children, and all people a better way, to discover if possible, the Truth behind the mirror, as I gaze at my reflection and ask, “Who am I”? and “Why am I here”?

 So what is the essential relation of Man to the Universe?
 Depending to whom you address the question you will hear extreme variations of definitive statements purporting to be the final word on this eternal question.
 It is my experience that the answers all lack the 'connective tissue' necessary to 'support' life, the meaning being that most are ‘perspective prejudiced', they lack the correlative unification of 'inclusivity'.
 Again, “they cannot see the forest for the trees” right in front of them.
 Therefore I am here introducing a new concept and a new symbol for a new millennium which I believe has the necessary connective tissue required to unify our cultural chaos, the intuitive metaphysics to nullify nihilism, and the ethical insight to adapt our Gestalt, our Weltanschauung towards a truly Promethean paradigm of “metaphorical paradox”, which is not a new idea in itself, being used by Sophists, Sufis, Zen Masters, and others adepts to elucidate concepts that express experiences which defy explanation by traditional argument or analysis.
 An example of such a experience is “meaningful-coincidences”, which Carl Jung called “Synchronicity” (click here for an amazing list of the Lincoln/Kennedy “coincidences”).
 The same class of phenomena has been verified by scientific experiment to exist in the physical dimensions as well (see Bell’s Theorem and Einstein’s Theories of Relativity).
 In other words, things truly do happen which defy our normal, “rational” under-standing of the world.
 This implies that there must be a more inclusive understanding yet to be discovered.
 Skeptics may leave the room.
 To go further requires a TRULY “open” mind.